shirotak/CellLine_HRD_DrugRes/README.md

 # Homologous recombination deficiency does not correlate with platinum or PARP inhibitor in vitro sensitivity in a cell line library
-This page provides processed data and codes to reproduce the main results of the corresponding paper.
+This page provides processed data and codes to reproduce the results of the corresponding paper.
-Other codes for preprocessing data are available from authors upon reasonable request.
+Other codes for preprocessing are available from authors upon reasonable request.

 ---
 # Analysis environments